aymericbeaumet/run/docs/contributing.md

+Source code for both the project and documentation lives on [GitHub](https://github.com/aymericbeaumet/run).

+Project roadmap is managed on [GitHub](https://github.com/users/aymericbeaumet/projects/1).

-## How can you help with the project?
+## How can you help?

-- project roadmap is managed [here](https://github.com/users/aymericbeaumet/projects/1)
 - create [an issue](https://github.com/aymericbeaumet/run/issues) when you face a problem
-- create [a discussion](https://github.com/aymericbeaumet/run/discussions) when you have a question
+- create [a discussion](https://github.com/aymericbeaumet/run/discussions) when you have a question or wants a new feature
-- search for existing issues that you might want to address.
+- search for existing issues that you might want to address
+- improve the documentation

 ## Development